Valentin-Gonay/cross-beta-predictor/README.md

 <a  name="Example-of-utilisation"></a>
 ## 4. Example of utilisation
 <a  name="check-install"></a>
 ### i.
-Check the installation of Cross-Beta RF predictor
+Check the installation of Cross-Beta predictor

 ```bash
 python3  CB_RF_pred.py  \